Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Configurable modules for mixed autonomy

 \subsection{Results}

-Through the study of a mixed autonomy single-lane circular track, we demonstrate 1) that Flow enables configuring modules to compose an open traffic control problem and 2) that reliable controllers for complex problems can be efficiently learned, which surpass the performance of all known model-based controllers.
-This section details our findings, and videos and additional results are available at \texttt{\url{https://sites.google.com/view/ieee-tro-flow}}. \eat{\todoCathy{FINAL PASS: anywhere we say "compare" or "comparison", change it to "benchmark" or "benchmarking" (if it makes sense).}}
+By studying the mixed autonomy track, we demonstrate 1) that Flow enables composing modules to study an open problem in traffic control and 2) that reliable controllers for complex problems can be efficiently learned, which surpass the performance of all known model-based controllers.
+This section details our findings.
+Videos and additional results are also available\footnote{See videos: \texttt{\url{https://sites.google.com/view/ieee-tro-flow}}}. \eat{\todoCathy{FINAL PASS: anywhere we say "compare" or "comparison", change it to "benchmark" or "benchmarking" (if it makes sense).}}